Happy Valentine's Day! ...

 Cheap Headphones Buying Guide

-Some people rip through headphones quickly, probably because many of the cheap headphones, like those that come with CD or MP3 players, are not built for the long haul.
-Manufacturers such as Sennheiser and Sony have jumped into this noisy market with a wide range of options that meet any consumer's budget or feature preferences.
+Some people rip through headphones quickly -- probably because many cheap headphones, like those that come with MP3 players, are not built for the long haul.
+Manufacturers such as JVC and Sony have jumped into this noisy market with a wide range of options that cater to a range of budgets and feature preferences.

-That said, there are a lot of decent quality cheap headphones out there that won't set you back more than $50.
-But first make sure you know which features are essential and which models are durable so you don't wind up disappointed and looking, all too soon, for another set of headphones.
+In general budget headphones are a mixed bag of poorly constructed products and a few gems.
+It seems that manufacturers can get away with making shoddy headphones because consumers keep buying them.
+But if you know what makes a good set of headphones and ignore catchy buzzwords, you can find a lot of decent headphones that won't set you back more than $15 or $20.
+Just make sure you know which features are essential and which models are durable so you don't wind up disappointed and looking, all too soon, for another set of cheap headphones.

 Best Cheap Headphones